Symmetric operads in abstract symmetric spectra: Operadic algebras in symmetric spectra

-The next result addresses the strong admissibility of operads, i.e., the behavior of cofibrant algebras under the forgetful functor $\Alg_O^{\stab, \posi}(\Mod_R) \r \Mod_R$ \cop{\refde{operad.admissible}}.
-The main abstract result \cop{\refth{O.strongly.admissible}} works for operads whose levels $O_{s,w}$ are of the form $R \t $ some \emph{positively} cofibrant object, which excludes the commutative operad, for example.
-The following variant does include this example.
-For $\C = \sSet_\bullet$ and the injective model structure on $\Sigma \sSet_\bullet$ and the commutative operad, the statement is due to Shipley \cite[Proposition 4.1]{Shipley:Convenient}.
+For $\C = \sSet_\bullet$ and the injective model structure on $\Sigma \sSet_\bullet$ and the commutative operad, the statement is due to Shipley \cite[Proposition~4.1]{Shipley:Convenient}.
 By \refle{injective.admissible}, the injective structure on $\Sigma \sSet_\bullet$ is strongly admissible, so our result generalizes Shipley's.
-Recall the notion of a strongly $\Y$-admissible model structure from \refde{admissible} and also the construction of such model structures from \refth{minimal.admissible}.
+Recall the notion of a strongly $\Y$-admissible model structure from \refde{admissible} and also the construction of such model structures from \refpr{minimal.admissible}.
+For $\C = \sSet$ the strong admissibility of (single colored) operads $O$ whose levels $O_n$ are nonpositively cofibrant was independently obtained by \cite[Theorem~1.3]{Pereira:Cofibrancy}.